Pregnancy health information for you

-We fund, and work closely with, 5 pregnancy research centres and their specialist clinics, which investigate pregnancy complications that might lead to loss or premature birth.
+We work closely with our experts at Tommy's research centres and their specialist clinics, which investigate pregnancy complications that might lead to loss or premature birth.
 Thanks to this link we have access to the latest research and clinical evidence.

 To make sure our information is reliable, up-to-date and easy to understand, we:

-- ask women and their partners to read it and give feedback
+- ask users to read it and give feedback

 - get expert advice from healthcare professionals

 - use the latest medical and clinical evidence